luau-lang/luau/rfcs/type-byte-array.md

 Conversion to integer numbers performs a truncation of the number value.
 Results of converting special number values (inf/nan) are platform-specific.
 Conversion to unsigned numbers uses `bit32` library semantics.

-Floating-point numbers are stored in a format specified by IEEE 754.

 `buffer.readstring(b: buffer, offset: number, count: number): string`

 Used to read a string of length 'count' from the buffer at specified offset.